fum4/npm/README.md

 ```

 In this example, every time the user will try to go back from *page_5* he will be skipped back 4 pages, reaching *page_1*.
 The same behaviour will apply when going forward from *page_1*, the user will be skipped back to *page_5*.

+**Note**: due to the restrictive nature of browser navigation back or forward actions cannot be stopped.
+That means that in the previous example the user will actually reach *page_4* before being redirected to *page_1*.
+If there is conflicting logic (such as extra redirects) in *page_4* component it will be fired before the middleware manages to completely skip all screens.
+In order to get past this issue we can use the `isSkipping` flag to, for instance, not render the component tree while skipping.
+You can find a selector for this in the selectors section.

 ## Persistent history